NSNolan/LockerRoom/README.md

 The YubiKey SDK allows for using the following PIV slots: PIV Authentication (9a), Digital Signature (9c), Key Management (9d), Card Authentication (9e) and Attestation (f9).
 These slots have canonical usages and do not typically store a raw RSA or ECC private key for encryption and decryption.
 Even though there is no direct support via the YubiKey SDK, there does exists 20 retired key management slots (82-95) capable of storing a raw private key.
 Locker Room allows a user to enroll a key using one of these unsupported PIV slots so the user does not have to reserve or misuse one of the supported slots for a Locker Room private key.

-Enrolling a key with an unsupported PIV slot is achieved by sending an [ADPU commands](https://docs.yubico.com/yesdk/users-manual/yubikey-reference/apdu.html) directly to the external hardware device.
+Enrolling a key with an unsupported PIV slot is achieved by sending [ADPU commands](https://docs.yubico.com/yesdk/users-manual/yubikey-reference/apdu.html) directly to the external hardware device.
 This bypasses the limitations of the YubiKey SDK and encodes the unsupported slot into the command's raw data.

 ### Known Issues